 - Create ‘Lookalike’ or ‘Special ads audience’ based on the Facebook pixel data of people who have taken some action on your website or previous ads.

-- Keep changing images and videos that you are using at lease once in a week.
+- Keep changing images and videos that you are using at least once a week.
 This will help you avoid ad fatigue.

 - Videos definitely have a better organic reach, so promote videos as much as possible.